ssmlee04/tg4website/README.md

 # tg4website

-This help you add Telegram group chats widget to your website.
+This helps you add Telegram group chats widget to your website.

 Demo: https://dlp14zgm5vlk5.cloudfront.net/

 ![](https://i.imgur.com/bPNSFCk.png)

+Currently, this supports only group chats for your website.

 # Prerequisite

-Currently we only support group chats on your website.
-You need to make sure the group chat is public and has a username associated with it.
+You need to make sure the group chat is public and has a username with it.

 # Installation